Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 In the diagram stem stitch is shown on side A, couching at B, a couched cord at C and no edging at D.

 A free embroidery stitch or a counted thread stitch.
-Arrow or arrowhead stitch - click to enlarge
+Arrow or arrowhead stitch

 In free embroidery stitches are worked at right angles to one another.
 The usual method is to work from left to right with slanting stitches, making two stitches on the wrong side on the upward movement.
 The same effect is obtained by working two parallel rows of backstitches on the wrong side of the work, with the zigzag on the right side; or by working one row of stitches, filling in on the return journey The stitch may be worked also in pairs or vertically.
-Arrow or arrowhead stitch - click to enlarge
+Counted arrow

 In counted thread three vertical straight stitches are worked over four threads of the fabric and pulled tightly to one side with a small horizontal stitch.
 It can be used for filling large areas and if there are any gaps at the edges these can be filled in with tent stitch.